Ceud Mile Failte!

 In 2002 Clare Russell was given the great honour by Her Majesty The Queen to be Lord Lieutenant of Banffshire, the Queen’s representative in Banffshire.
 You can find more about Mrs Russell’s work as Lord Lieutenant here.

 Ballindalloch Castle and Gardens sit at the heart of a multi-faceted Highland estate.
-During the summer season, up to around 35 people are employed in the various activities.
+During the summer season up to 35 people are employed in the various activities.

 You will find out more details about the businesses that go to make up the family business at the Estate’s website.